 A commercially competitive product.
 This is a special case of “alternative product”.
 People often hold commercial products to a higher standard than they hold freeware.
 If our product is inconsistent with another commercial product that is in the same market category (think “Microsoft Word vs. WordPerfect”), then we might suspect a problem in our product.

 A product that’s a member of the same suite of products.
 Imagine being a tester on the enormous team that produces Microsoft Office.
 In places, Microsoft Outlook’s behaviour is inconsistent with the behaviour of Microsoft Word.
 We might recognize that a user could be frustrated or annoyed by inconsistencies between those products, because those products could reasonably be expected to have a consistent look and feel.
 I use both Word and Outlook.
 Sometimes I want to find a particular word or phrase in a long Outlook message that someone sent me.
 I press Ctrl-F. Instead of popping open the Find dialog, Outlook opens a copy of the message to be Forwarded.
-The appropriate key is to find something in Outlook is F4, which by default is assigned to “Redo or Repeat” in Word.
+The appropriate key to launch a search for something in Outlook is F4, which by default is assigned to “Redo or Repeat” in Word.
 (Note that Joel Spolsky’s Law of Leaky Abstractions starts to take effect here.
 This flavour of the comparable product heuristic starts to leak into territory covered by the “user expectations” heuristic.
 That’s okay; some overlap between oracle heuristics helps to reduce to chance that we’ll miss a problems if one heuristic misfires.
 Moreover, weighing information from a variety of oracles helps us to evaluate the signficance of a given problem.
 There’s another leaky abstraction here too: what is a product?
 Given that Word is a product and Outlook is a product, is Office a product?)